 The liaison note from ENAV Committee to ARM Committee is informing of the ITU proposal for a new numbering scheme for AMRD Group B. The proposed identities is 979YYYYY.

-The ENAV Committee note is informing that this identity will enable to distinguish between identities used by AIS and identities used by AMRD Group B, thus allowing for a combined display of AMRD Group B and AIS information on one screen and still being able to distinguish between devices.
+The ENAV Committee note is informing that these identifiers will distinguish between those used by AIS and those used by AMRD Group B, thus allowing for a combined display of AMRD Group B and AIS information on one screen and still being able to distinguish between devices.

 This information diverged from the recent one contained in Annex 2 of the latest ITU-R M.2135-0 (10/2019).
 This document highlights that in order to avoid confusion and overload of information on the bridge of vessel, AMRD Group B should not be permitted to use designated frequencies for DSC, AIS 1 and 2.
 It also inform that signals and information originated by AMRD Group B will not be indicated on DSC, Radar, ECDIS or AIS.